Won-Jy/archive-wonjy/work/2026/text_about-warding.md

 In the mid-17th century, to defend itself against foreign invasion, the inland city "collectively relocated" to a nearby island and fortified it, raising high walls along the island's edge.

-On the ravelin island — which became the principal passage linking the mainland and the island — outside the city walls, they decided to build a prison to hold lawbreakers<sup class="fn-ref"><a href="#fn3" id="fnref3">3</a></sup>.
+On the ravelin island — which became the principal passage linking the mainland and the island — outside the city walls, they decided to build a prison to hold lawbreakers<sup><a class="note-ref" href="#fn3" id="fnref3">[3]</a></sup>.
 Less than a century later, with the prison at its center, the mainland opposite the island, where the old city had once stood, was redeveloped, and somehow this prison ended up "wedged" between today's old town and new town, belonging to neither.

 Exclusions overlapped; the excluded came to occupy the center, and it radiates its own presence, unfailingly, to everyone who lives here.